mrwbsn/goignite/README.md

-# GoIgnite
+# DEVENV-SETUP

-A Go project starter
+A script to setup development environment for Go project based on devenv template

 ## Usage

+`./create.sh <project-name>`